 I’ve been using BookBub for a while now and still look forward to seeing what offers are in the email.

 If you’re learning English as a second language, this provides a huge supply of extremely low-priced, or even free, quality ebooks that will help you to improve your English ability.

 Do you already use BookBub?
-Or are you going to give it a try now?
+Now that you know how to get free ebooks, are you going to give it a try now?
 Please let me know in the comments below.

 I have never bought an e-book before.
 I guess I am old school and I like holding a book and flipping the page and putting on my bookshelf so always remind me what I learned in it.
 But, for free or for 1 dollars maybe I should switch or try this out.
 Do you read these books on your phone? laptop? or tablet?